csu-hmc/perturbed-data-paper/README.rst

   amsmath, amsfonts, amssymb, xcolor, authblk, geometry, caption, natbib, fancyhdr, lastpage, titlesec, enumitem, bibtex
 - Git_ (optional)
-- MATLAB Version 7.9 (R2009b) and Simulink Toolbox Version 7.4
+- MATLAB Version 7.9 (R2009b) and Simulink Toolbox Version 7.4, including
+  the Signal Processing Blockset Version 6.10 and Communications Blockset Version 4.3

 .. [#] These are available by default in Linux distributions, provided by Xcode on the Mac, and can be obtained via Cygwin, MinGW, or individual install on